adhityan26/php-assesment/README.md

     php -S localhost:8000 -t public

+The application can be access in http://localhost:8000 after it started.

-Running application can be found on https://php-assessment-ant.herokuapp.com/
+Live running application deployed on heroku and can be found on https://php-assessment-ant.herokuapp.com/.

 ## Api Path